ndbroadbent/ndbroadbent.github.io/content/posts/2018-02-12-what-i-learned-while-making-a-game-with-react-native.md

 * I tested the app while simulating a slow network connection in Chrome.
 This revealed a bug where the counter started ticking before everything had finished loading.

 * I discovered that it takes a huge amount of effort to actually launch a game.
 Once I had a playable game, it was another 2 months before everything else was finished.
-Things like in-app purchases, ads, analytics, high scores, achievements, tutorials, app store listings, screenshots, icons, videos, social media accounts, etc.
+Things like in-app purchases, ads, analytics, high scores, achievements, tutorials, app store listings, screenshots, icons, social media accounts, etc.

 <br/>
 <br/>